 next 12-month leave period.

-An eligible employee on a flex-year or seasonal leave appointment shall be entitled to leave during those periods when he or she is expected to furnish regular service to the University.
+An eligible employee on a flex-year or seasonal leave appointment shall be entitled to leave during those periods when they are expected to furnish regular service to the University of Illinois.

 Notice of Leave

 The employee shall provide the supervisor with at least 48 hours notice in advance, unless providing such notice is not practicable.
+If not foreseeable 48 hours in advance, the employee shall provide notice as is practicable.
 An employee’s failure to provide required certification within 15 calendar days may result in delay or denial of leave.
 If the leave is for planned medical treatment, the employee shall make a reasonable effort to schedule the treatment so as to not unduly disrupt the operations of the unit.
 When an unscheduled absence occurs, the employer may not take action against the employee if the employee, upon request of the employer and within a reasonable period of time, provides certification.

-Certification
+VESSA Application and Certification

-Certification issued by the employee’s or household members health care provider shall be required to

-support a request for VESSA leave for a serious health condition as outlined in University Family and

-Medical Leave policies.

-Other means of certification may be required to verify eligibility for VESSA leave taken for reasons other
+The VESSA application is considered a sworn statement.
+By completing the VESSA application, the employee is certifying they are a victim of domestic violence, sexual violence, gender violence, or any other crime of violence.
+VESSA requests, applications, and any supporting documentation are confidential except as required by applicable federal or State law, or as permitted by the employee in writing.

+In addition to completing the VESSA application, if the employee is in possession of any of the below listed documentation, they shall provide it along with the VESSA application:
-than medical.
-This certification may be in the form of a sworn statement of the employee; and, any of the following: documentation from an employee, agent, or volunteer of a victim services organization, an attorney, a member of the clergy, or a medical or other professional from whom the employee or the

-employee’s family or household member has sought assistance in addressing domestic or sexual violence and the effects of the violence; a police or court record; or, other corroborating evidence.
+Documentation from the employee, agent, or volunteer of a victim services organization, an attorney, a member of the clergy, or a medical or other professional from whom the employee or the employee's family or household member has sought assistance in addressing domestic violence, sexual violence, gender violence, or any other crime of violence, and the effects of the violence; or

+a police or court record; or

+other corroborating evidence.

+The employee shall choose which document to submit.
+If an employee has more than one of the above, they are not required to provide more than one.
+Additionally, the employee is not required to submit additional documents if requesting a second leave related to the same incident(s) or perpetrator(s) of violence.

+.

 Such certification shall be submitted to the head of the employing unit or applicable human resources

 office, as requested.
-Units may seek assistance from theS campus/central human resources office regarding the acceptability of the certification provided Any expenses associated with obtaining the certification shall be the responsibility of the employee.
-An employee may be required to obtain subsequent recertifications on a reasonable basis.
+Units may seek assistance from their university or System human resources office regarding the acceptability of the certification provided.
+Any expenses associated with obtaining the certification shall be the responsibility of the employee.
+An employee may be required to obtain subsequent recertifications on a reasonable basis, but no more than once every thirty (30) days.

 If the supervisor has acquired knowledge that the leave is being taken for a VESSA eligible reason, the